EllenJCoombs/NHM_R_project/Readme.md

 # NHM Data Collection project - May 2017

-## South America Marsupial Collection
+## South American Marsupial Collection

 The aim of this project was to collect measurement and ecological data on a sample of South American marsupial specimens from the Natural History Museum (London):